makemeunsee/scrambl/README.md

 Mains
 -----

-Several mains are available to run in on desktop:
+Several mains are available to run on desktop:

 - Roaming: the only 'completed' game.
 It implements the simplest gameplay (build a flake), intended as a proof of concept.
 It's the application actually packed in the android builds.